 The most deliciously, spicy, saucy, cheesy epic chimichurri burgers.
 Ever.
 Ground beef seasoned to perfection, grilled and topped with cheese and homemade chimichurri sauce.

 Truth number 1: My mind always on food, recipes and well, coffee.
-Pat could be telling me about work and I’ll put my mug down to say… “Soooo what do you think about doughnuts that are like brownies?”
+Pat could be telling me a random story and I’ll put my mug down to say… “what do you think about doughnuts that are like brownies?”
 I know!
 How incredibly annoying!
 Luckily he’s use to it by now and loves me anyways, but you get the point: Food on the brain should be a legit medical condition.

 Truth number 2: I love me a big, juicy, beefy burger.

 To Make These Chimichurri Burgers You Will Need:

 - kosher salt